AdrianNunez/Fall-Detection-with-CNNs-and-Optical-Flow/README.md

 Wireless Communications and Mobile Computing, 2017.
 ```

-If you find it useful, please, cite us:
+If you find the code useful for your research, please, cite our paper:

 ```
 @article{nunez2017vision,